ostcar/kingfisher/README.md

 alter the Model.

 The platform can handle many read requests at the same time.
-But there can only be one concurent write request.
+But there can only be one concurrent write request.
 When a write request is processed, all other write request and all read requests have to wait.

 All events are only persisted to disk, if `handle_request!` returns with Ok.
 On